davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

 3. Make sure you add this new function's prototype in `include/deadlock.h`.

-4. Finally, you must call this function when a deadlock has been detected.
+4. Finally, call this function when a deadlock has been detected.

 5. If everything's working properly, you'll get something that looks similar to the following: